Full Moon on

 Moon after descending node

-2 days after descending node on 7 March 2028 at 18:06 in ♋ Cancer.
-The Moon is located south of the ecliptic over the following 10 days, until the lunar orbit crosses from South to North in ascending node on 20 March 2028 at 16:19 in ♑ Capricorn.
+2 days after descending node on 7 March 2028 at 18:06 in ♋ Cancer the Moon is positioned south of the ecliptic over the following 10 days until the lunar crosses the ecliptic again from South to North in ascending node on 20 March 2028 at 16:19 in ♑ Capricorn.

 Moon after northern standstill

-5 days since the previous standstill on 4 March 2028 at 21:13 in ♊ Gemini when the Moon has reached North declination of ∠26.467°, the lunar orbit is extending southward over the next 6 days to face maximum declination of ∠-26.380° at the point of next southern standstill on 17 March 2028 at 10:25 in ♐ Sagittarius.
+5 days since the last northern standstill on 4 March 2028 at 21:13 in ♊ Gemini when the Moon has reached North declination of ∠26.467° the lunar orbit is extending southward over the next 6 days to face maximum declination of ∠-26.380° at the point of next southern standstill on 17 March 2028 at 10:25 in ♐ Sagittarius.

 Sun-Earth-Moon syzygy